 The city has a thriving cultural scene and plays host to major dance, music, theatre and arts productions all year round.
 The £120m Union Square development on Guild Street includes retail outlets, cafes, restaurants and a 10-screen multiplex cinema, the largest in Aberdeen.
 The Bon Accord Centre is a prestigious modern centre offering a range of smaller and boutique retailers, whilst newer shopping centres such as the Galleria off Union Street and the Academy in Little Belmont Street are considered very fashionable.

 Road, rail and air transport links are excellent.
 The A90, provides the main route to the north, Edinburgh and the south.
 Intercity rail services run from Aberdeen station providing daily services to Edinburgh and London.
-Aberdeen International Airport located 5 miles to the north of the city centre is the second busiest in Scotland serving around 3 million passengers each year and its heliport is one of the busiest commercial heliports in the world, transporting almost 500,000 passengers every year.
+Aberdeen International Airport located 5 miles to the north of the city centre is the third busiest in Scotland serving around 3 million passengers each year and its heliport is one of the busiest commercial heliports in the world, transporting almost 500,000 passengers every year.

 View investment property for sale in Aberdeen